amsantavicca/cloudfoundry-buildpack-rust/README.md

 ##What does this buildpack do?

-This buildpack downloads and installs the latest recommended version of Rust (currently 1.7.0).
+This buildpack downloads and installs the latest stable version of Rust (currently 1.9.0).

 Then, it will compile your application using the `cargo` command plus whatever build flags you specify in your application's `manifest.yml`.